joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See Fourth Earth RAW (and Fourth Earth Lore).

 Fourth Earth SA uses dynamic scale.
-For interactions where scale is used in calculations the smallest participant is considered 1 and all other participants are a scale compared to that.
-Two humans would usually be 1 to 1, unles one of them was a giant twice the size of the other, at which point the giant would be 2 and the other would be 1.
+For interactions where scale is used in calculations.
+The smallest participant is considered 1 and all other participants are a scale compared to that.
+Two humans would usually be 1 to 1, unless one of them was a giant twice the size of the other, at which point the giant would be 2 and the other would be 1.

-## Subdue not kill
+### Subdue not kill extension

 See Fourth Earth RAW (and Fourth Earth Lore).